 Welcome back to Mathsux!
-This week, we’re going to go over how to find missing angles and side lengths of right triangles by using trigonometric ratios (sine, cosine, and tangent).
+This week, we’re going to go over how to find missing angles and side lengths of right triangles by using trigonometric ratios (sine, cosine, and tangent) (aka how to use SOH CAH TOA).
 Woo hoo!
-These are the basics of right triangle trigonometry, and provides the basis for mastering so many more interesting things in trig!
+These are the basics of right triangle trigonometry, and provides the base for mastering so many more interesting things in trigonometry!
 So, let’s get to it!

-Also, if you have any questions about anything here, don’t hesitate to comment below.
+Also, if you have any questions about anything here, don’t hesitate to comment below or watch the video below.
+Also, don;r forget to subscribe to Math Sux for FREE math videos, lessons, and practice questions every week.
 Happy calculating! 🙂

 Trigonometric Ratios (more commonly known as Sine, Cosine, and Tangent) are ratios that naturally exist within a right triangle.
 This means that the sides and angles of a right triangle are in proportion within itself.
 It also means that if we are missing a side or an angle, based on what we’re given, we can probably find it!